-To remove the spare wheel and tire from the rear vestibule of the body, open the door and remove the mounting screw clamp from the wheel.
-The wheel and tire can be pulled out of its compartment.
+To remove the spare wheel and tire from the rear vestibule of the body, open the door and remove the wheel clamp screw.
+The wheel and tire can then be pulled out of its compartment.

-The jack supplied in the tool kit is of the high lift type and is designed to lift either the front or the rear of the car by supporting it under the bumper brackets.
-This makes it unnecessary to reach under the car to put the jack in place in order to lift the car to change a tire.
+The jack supplied in the tool kit is of the high lift type and is designed to lift either the front or rear of the car by supporting it under the bumper brackets.
+This makes it unnecessary to reach under the car to put the jack in place in order to lift the car in order to change a tire.